This authentication method operates similarly to

 Access Reject.
 There is no support for RADIUS accounting.

 Multiple RADIUS servers can be specified, in which case they will be tried sequentially.
 If a negative response is received from a server, the authentication will fail.
 If no response is received, the next server in the list will be tried.
-To specify multiple servers, put the names within quotes and separate the server names with a comma.
-If multiple servers are specified, all other RADIUS options can also be given as a comma separate list, to apply individual values to each server.
-They can also be specified as a single value, in which case this value will apply to all servers.
+To specify multiple servers, separate the server names with commas and surround the list with double quotes.
+If multiple servers are specified, the other RADIUS options can also be given as comma-separated lists, to provide individual values for each server.
+They can also be specified as a single value, in which case that value will apply to all servers.

 The following configuration options are supported for RADIUS:

-The name or IP addresses of the RADIUS servers to connect to.
+The DNS names or IP addresses of the RADIUS servers to connect to.
 This parameter is required.

 The encryption vector used will only be cryptographically strong if PostgreSQL is built with support for OpenSSL.
 In other cases, the transmission to the RADIUS server should only be considered obfuscated, not secured, and external security measures should be applied if necessary.

-The port number on the RADIUS servers to connect to.
-If no port is specified, the default port
+The port numbers to connect to on the RADIUS servers.
+If no port is specified, the default RADIUS port (

 NAS Identifier in the RADIUS requests.
-This parameter can be used as a second parameter identifying for example which database user the user is attempting to authenticate as, which can be used for policy matching on the RADIUS server.
+This parameter can be used, for example, to identify which database cluster the user is attempting to connect to, which can be useful for policy matching on the RADIUS server.
 If no identifier is specified, the default

 postgresql will be used.